-In 2005 a comprehensive report into Roche Village was published through the Cornwall Industrial Settlement Initiative (CISI), jointly commissioned by English Heritage and the then Cornwall County and Restormel Borough Councils.
+In 2005 a comprehensive report into Roche Village was published through the Cornwall Industrial Settlement Initiative (CISI), jointly commissioned by English Heritage, the then Cornwall County Council and the former Restormel Borough Council.

 The meticulously researched report forms part of Cornwall Council's evidence base, but it is not clear it has fully informed subsequent planning decisions.
-This may be in part because action on the CISI recommendations was eclipsed by the subsequent merger of the councils.
-The report has been used to inform the Roche Parish Neighbourhood Plan however, and the Plan formalises a number of historic environment policies based on the recommendations and evidence base of that report.
+This may be in part because action on the CISI recommendations were eclipsed by the subsequent merger of the councils.
+The report has been used to inform the Roche Parish Neighbourhood Plan however, and the Plan formalises a number of historic environment policies based on the recommendations and evidence base of that Report.

-In order to enhance the evidence base behind this Plan, to aid the process of assessment required by these Policies, and in order to give certainty and reduce risk to future development proposals, the Neighbourhood Plan Steering Group has also recommended the Parish Council seek the designation of a conservation area, if deemed appropriate, together with revision of national designations, and /or development of a list of locally significant buildings and sites.
+In order to enhance the evidence base behind this Plan, to aid the process of assessment required by these Policies, and in order to give certainty and reduce risk to future development proposals, the Neighbourhood Plan Steering Group has also recommended the Parish Council seeks the designation of a conservation area, if deemed appropriate, together with revision of national designations, and /or development of a list of locally significant buildings and sites.